AI Occupational Exposure score unavailable For more insight, research the specific tasks and skills required for the role.

-Get qualified to work as a it business analyst with a course recognised across Australia.
+Get qualified to work as an IT Business Analyst with a course recognised across Australia.
 Speak to a training provider to learn more.

 In Australia, a full time IT Business Analyst generally earns $2,384 per week ($123,968 annual salary) before tax.
 This is a median figure for full-time employees and should be considered a guide only.
 As you gain more experience and technical expertise you can expect a higher salary than people who are new in the role.